leonbeckmann/lkm-tlskit/README.md

 implements different optimizations) we will simply override the syscall table instead, which is less stealthy and allows rootkit detection via syscall table integrity checks.

+* **File hiding:**

+Files that contains the "user.rootkit" extended attribute are hidden from the user space by hooking the getdents(64) syscall.

+Extended attributes can be set via the *setfattr* tool.

 * **Privilege Escalation via Backdoor:**

 Execute an arbitrary program as root.